Unlock Faster Runs: Boost Your Running Economy, Speed & Endurance with Smart Training

 Cool-down1 km relaxed, Zone 112-13 min/mi

-Repeat this session once a week for three weeks.
-After the third week, let the pacing platform increase the sprint duration to 35 seconds or the target pace to 6:15 / mi – the same adaptive step that produced the 2 % speed gain in the research.
+Run this once a week for three weeks.
+After the third week, increase the sprint duration to 35 seconds or the target pace to 6:15 / mi.

 References